MigranM/MigranM/README.md

 ## Hi, I'm Migran
 - :mortar_board: I graduated from Kuban State Technological University with majoring in Information Security of Automated Systems.

-- :house_with_garden: I am working from home at [SYNTELLECT](https://mytessa.ru "Tessa") as software engineer.
+- :house_with_garden: Most of the time I worked from home in companies such as: Kuban Credit Bank, [SYNTELLECT](https://mytessa.ru "Tessa") and [Positive Technologies](https://www.ptsecurity.com) as software engineer.

-- :telescope: I am interested in .NET development, DevOps and DevSecOps.
+- :telescope: I am interested in .NET development, Game Dev, DevOps and DevSecOps.

-- :star2: In the future I would like to relocate to one of the European countries.

 - :books: I am a big fan of the The Witcher book series.